What we do

-Charltons, a Hong Kong law firm, provides transactional and regulatory advice to insurance and reinsurance companies, insurance agents and brokers, financial service intermediaries, investment banking firms, hedge funds and other intermediaries that provide services to or do business with insurance companies.
+Charltons provides transactional and regulatory advice to insurance and reinsurance companies, insurance agents and brokers, financial service intermediaries, investment banking firms, hedge funds and other intermediaries that provide services to or do business with insurance companies.

 We have experience in a wide range of domestic and international insurance and reinsurance transactions, as well as related regulatory matters.
 Our experience includes corporate and financing transactions for the insurance industry, such as M&A, joint ventures, corporate reorganisations and restructurings, and debt and equity financings.
 We acted as Hong Kong legal adviser to the major shareholder of AIA, which raised more than HK$159 billion in its 2010 IPO.
 We also advise on regulatory issues, including applications to the Insurance Authority for authorisation to carry on insurance business in Hong Kong.
 Charltons can also offer assistance on litigation, arbitration and insolvency matters.

 Charltons provides an insightful and highly personalised service, supporting insurance clients on complex issues by providing them with high impact, smart and practical advice.
 We develop strong relationships with our clients, which gives us a deep understanding of key business issues in the insurance sector.
 We also advise clients on key developments in the regulatory framework for insurance companies carrying on business in Hong Kong.

 The Insurance Ordinance (Cap.
 41 of the Laws of Hong Kong) (the “Ordinance”) is the principal legislation regulating the insurance industry in Hong Kong.
 The regulatory framework that is applicable to insurers and insurance intermediaries in Hong Kong is set out in the Ordinance.